 Dementia Care Mapping (DCM) is an observational tool that is only used in 'public' areas of care environments.
 It usually involves one or two trained mappers sitting in areas such as a lounge or dining area and observing what happens to people with dementia over the course of a typical day.
-At the end of a period of observation the results are analysed and fed-back to the care team so that care can be developed (https://bradford.ac.uk/dementia/dcm/dcm-data-sheets/Sample-Briefing-Document.pdf).
-Information for this schema has been drawn from Meads and colleagues (2019) and provides the cost of delivering DCM mapping to a residential care home.
+At the end of a period of observation the results are analysed and fed-back to the care team so that care can be developed.
+Information for this schema has been drawn from Meads and colleagues (2019)1 and provides the cost of delivering DCM mapping to a residential care home.
 Each DCM mapping cycle is assumed to be over 5 days.
 We have used appropriate inflators to uprate costs which are not current.

-Costs and unit estimation 2019/2020 value Notes Delivery and training for each DCM Mapper Four categories of care staff are involved in the mapping: Home care A. Care Staff time £563 worker (20%), senior home care worker (25%), nurse (20% based on a band 5 nurse) and a care home manager (35%).
+Costs and unit estimation 2020/2021 Notes value Delivery and training for each DCM Mapper A. Care Staff time £564 Four categories of care staff are involved in the mapping: Home care worker (20%), senior home care worker (25%), nurse (20% based on a band 5 nurse) and a care home manager (35%).
 The proportion of staff in each category was based on a review of DCM EPIC trial records.
 Assumed course participation required four full working days (eight hours per day).
-B. Training course fee £975 DCM course booking form.
+B. Training course fee £977 DCM course booking form.
 Inclusive of lunch, refreshments and course materials.
-C. Accommodation (four nights) £300 Based on review of DCM EPIC trial records.
-D. Meals/other subsistence £70 Based on review of DCM EPIC trial records E. Travel to/from the course £100 Based on review of DCM EPIC trial records Delivery and receipt of training (for each DCM mapper) Fees in London nursing homes were 14 per cent higher than the national average.
-F. Staff time per mapping cycle for each DCM mapper. £1,630 Three mapping cycles have been assumed for each DCM mapper.
+C. Accommodation (four nights) £301 Based on review of DCM EPIC trial records.
+D. Meals/other subsistence £70 Based on review of DCM EPIC trial records.
+E. Travel to/from the course £100 Based on review of DCM EPIC trial records.
+Delivery and receipt of training (for each DCM mapper) Fees in London nursing homes were 14 per cent higher than the national average.
+F. Staff time per mapping cycle for each DCM mapper. £1,634 Three mapping cycles have been assumed for each DCM mapper.
 No additional time was assumed for other staff to attend DCM briefings and feedback sessions.
 Each mapping cycle was £543.46.
-Implementation costs (for each DCM mapper) G. Consultancy Fees for External DCM mapper £2,100 To support the intervention and fidelity in the first cycle of DCM mappings.
+Implementation costs (for each DCM mapper) G. Consultancy Fees for External DCM mapper £2,105 To support the intervention and fidelity in the first cycle of DCM mappings.
 It was assumed to be for 5 days (£420.00) per day.
-H.Travel and subsistence expenses for DCM expert mapper £170 Based on a review of DCM EPIC trial data Implementation costs (for each DCM expert mapper) £2,270 Assumed each care home received one full cycle of DCM supported by the expert mapper.
+H.Travel and subsistence expenses for DCM expert mapper £170 Based on a review of DCM EPIC trial data.
+I. Implementation costs (for each DCM expert mapper) £2,275 Assumed each care home received one full cycle of DCM supported by the expert mapper.
 Includes consultancy fees for External DCM mapper and travel and subsistence expenses for DCM expert mapper.
-I.Implementation costs (for each DCM expert mapper) London multiplier 1.14 Fees in London nursing homes were 14 per cent higher than the national average.
+1 Fees in London nursing homes were 14 per cent higher than the

-Per care home £9,547 (A-E x 2) + F-I
+Per care home £10,208 (A-E x 2) + F-I.